armada-ths/old.armada.nu/content/for-companies.md

 THS Armada is a student-driven project at KTH Royal Institute of Technology that arranges the largest career fair in Scandinavia.
 Every year, more than 12,000 of Sweden's top engineering and architectural students flock to visit the fair to meet their future employers.
 The Fair is a two-day event with companies from all over the world.

-This year we will repeat the success from previous years with a fair back on campus after the last two virtual fairs.
+During 2020-2021 we had two virtual fairs.
+But since last year we are back with a physical fair that spans all across KTH campus.
 <a class="anchor" id="why-armada"></a>

 <br />